miguelmartin75/yoloswag420/README.md

 # yoloswag420

-This is the repository for the official compiler for the [yoloswag420] programming language, called cmplr.
+This is the repository for the programming language yoloswag420.
+It contains example programs written in yoloswag420 and cmplr, the official compiler.

 ## Repository Structure